godot-extended-libraries/lunasvg/README.md

-# LunaSVG
+# LunaSVG [ARCHIVED]

-lunasvg is SVG rendering module for Godot Engine
+lunasvg is SVG rendering module for Godot Engine.
+Now in the progress of making apr.

 ## Features